Veteran's Speaker Series

 - Bob Button served in all four military branches, beginning at age 16 with the U.S. Navy during World War II.
 A Purple Heart Army veteran of the Korean War, he fought at the battles of Pork Chop Hill and Heartbreak Ridge.
 As a Marine sergeant during Vietnam, Button taught close combat and long-range patrolling, earning Leatherneck magazine’s USMC instructor of the year award in 1957.
 He returned to the Army and retired in 1969 as an Infantry sergeant major.
 As an aviator in his Seventies, Button flew Search and Rescue missions for the U. S. Coast Guard Auxiliary for ten years.

 - In 1960, Mr. Button joined the National Aeronautics and Space Administration as a public affairs officer during the Mercury, Gemini, and Apollo man-in-space programs.
-He broadcast from Mission Control Center in Houston during missions, earning the title, “The Voice of Gemini.”
-Bob was the astronauts’ spokesman and served as moderator at their press conferences.
-Mr. Button’s aviation and space stories turned up in a dozen national and international aerospace publications; some appeared on the covers of such major U.S. magazines as Science Digest, Flying, Private Pilot, and TV Guide.
-More recently, Bob collaborated with Jay Barbree of NBC-TV in 2014 to publish the best-selling biography, Neil Armstrong, a Life of Flight (St. Martin’s Press).
+Mr. Button’s aviation and space stories turned up in a dozen national and international aerospace publications; more recently, Bob collaborated with Jay Barbree of NBC-TV in 2014 to publish the best-selling biography, Neil Armstrong, a Life of Flight (St. Martin’s Press).

 Saturday, May 13, 2017

 - Jim Johnson served in the Army during the occupation after World War II.
 After he finished his first tour of duty, Johnson came home and returned to college.
 Shortly after arriving home, Johnson was called to serve in the Korean War where he was assigned to a station in Greece working as a cryptographer.